ReDI-School/intro-java/lesson1/exercises/exercise2.md

 ## Questions
 Try to do the code changes together within your group (in case of questions/problems => ask one of your teachers!)

+### NOTES (just FYI, will remove for class)
+Question 1 to 3: how to print things (same line, new lines) Question 4: break things, see a compile error
+Question 5: students should see the need to write their code (for now) in main Question 6: leading to introducing comments

 ### Question 1
 How would you change the program to print out a _Hello_ message to all your group members?